-While investments in our roadway infrastructure are necessary to increase capacity for vehicular uses, other forms of infrastructure investment should be considered-including bike lanes, walking paths and sidewalks, and bus service-to create additional opportunities for connectivity to our region.
+As Pooler continues to grow in terms of population and employment, strategic transportation investments will be needed to handle and manage the additional traffic and congestion pouring into the city.
+While investments into the city's roadway infrastructure are necessary to increase capacity for vehicular users, other forms of infrastructure investment should be considered, including bike lanes, walking paths, and sidewalks, as well as bus service to create additional opportunities for connectivity to the region.